How to Throw a Squatted Dance Party – Anonymous (2018)

 Katuah Earth First!
 Cashes in Willamette’s Chips – John Johnson and Rich Spencer (1999)

-1990-2010, Blockade/Barricade, Capitalism, Date, Defining the Enemy, Disruptive Spaces, Occupation, Tactics of Disruption, The 'Natural World'
+1990-2010, Blockade/Barricade, Date, Defining the Enemy, Disruptive Spaces, Imperialism, Occupation, Privatization, Sabotage/Ecotage, Tactics of Disruption, The 'Natural World', The Workplace

 This article describes the tactics used by activists of Katuah Earth First!
 And EarthCulture to stop the continued chipping of native forests in the Southeast.
 Activists targeted the Willamette Industries’ Broad River chip mill in Union Mills, North Carolina by blockading the front gate and scaling the facility’s 70-foot log crane to deploy a banner stating, “Willamette Destroys Our Jobs, Forests, and Rivers.”